What you'll need:

-- Program Output Bit rate: Choose a setting for the Program Output bit rate.
-If you're not sure, choose a setting that is about halfway.
+- Program Output Bit rate: Choose a setting for this bit rate.
+Again, if you're not sure, choose a setting that is about halfway between minimum and maximum.
 We'll refine it shortly.

 Note: You can't change this setting once the project has been created.
-If you later decide that you need different bit rate settings, you'll need to create a new project.
+Down in the LIVE BROADCASTING section, tap Select a Destination.

-- Click Stream Now.
-In the screen that follows, fill out the fields, then click SET DESTINATION.
+- Tap Stream Now.
+In the screen that follows, fill out the fields, then tap SET DESTINATION.
 Or …

-- Click Create New Event.
-In the screen that follows, fill out the fields, then click CREATE.
+- Tap Create New Event.
+In the screen that follows, fill out the fields, then tap CREATE.

 See About YouTube privacy settings, below, for more information about privacy options.

-- To stop the broadcast, click the LIVE button.
+You also see a timer displayed in the bottom of the PROGRAM window.
+To stop the broadcast, tap the GO LIVE button.
 Confirm in the dialog boxes that appear.